onzfonz/comp227/src/content/3/en/part3a.md

 However, most documentation in the world falls under the same category, so it's good to learn to decipher and interpret cryptic documentation in any case.

-Morgan is installed just like all other libraries with the `npm install` command.
+Morgan is installed just like all other libraries with the `npm i` command.
 Taking morgan into use happens the same way as configuring any other middleware by using the `app.use` command.

 #### 3.8*: Communities backend Step 8